mikehdt/SMS-Demo/README.md

 -   [x] Add a second example file
 -   [x] Animate the palette in from black
 -   [x] Have a scene manager to swap between effects
+-   [ ] Have more than one bank, to learn about bank switching -- gonna happen soon, almost outta space
 -   [ ] Improve the build pipeline
 -   [ ] Investigate making the build pipeline cross-platform (as much as is possible)
+-   [ ] Investigate whether the `z88dk` SDCC patch is viable with Emulicious debugging as an alternative
 -   [ ] Animate palettes between each other (not just from black)
--   [ ] Have more than one bank, to learn about bank switching
 -   [ ] Figure out a nice way to integrate inline z80 assembly with VScode...
 -   [ ] Add music?